tiagoferreirainf/archetype-java/README.md

 # Archetypes in java

-## Goal
-To create an archetype that can be used to create maven projects using the _maven-archetype-plugin_.

-Two archetypes are going to be created, a simple module archetype and multi module maven projects.

-This page explains how to:
-- create a template project
-- generate a new maven project using the archetype
+Example of an archetype with a multi maven project constituted by a springboot application, docker conteinerization of the microservice and the respective helmchart.

+Archetype can be found in this [folder.](./springdockerhelm)

-## Create an Archetype
+## How to Create an archetype
 ### Simple module archetype
 Start by creating a generic maven project with a _pom.xml_ file and a the traditional folder structure, that will be used as the new project template.